 Control Notes Support and guidance (including for candidates with special requirements) All assessments rely on the assessment of the candidate's own work.
-However, where the candidate is having difficulty in understanding the assessment (eg has concerns over their interpretation of the task) the assessor may provide guidance.
-The nature of guidance provided and feedback given should be recorded, particularly where this affects grading decisions.
-Where the candidate has special requirements that do not restrict them from achieving the qualification/unit outcomes, but requires them to use some form of mechanical/ electronic support, this is allowed as long as the candidate is then able to act independently.
-Where the candidate has a special requirement that restricts their access to the assessment task, but not to carrying out the task, then the usual guidance applies (see access to assessment documentation).
+However, where the candidate is having difficulty in understanding the assessment (eg has concerns over their Where the candidate has a special requirement that restricts their access to the assessment task, but not to carrying out the task, then the usual guidance applies (see access to assessment documentation).